obidose/ed-handbook/docs/documentation.md

     **Be Clear**

-    - Use standard medical abbreviations
+    - Avoid abbreviations in general as they can cause confusion
     - Avoid ambiguous terms
     - Make your plan explicit

     **Be Professional**

-    - Legible writing (if handwritten)
     - Appropriate terminology
     - No criticism of colleagues or patients